 Dove by Robin Lee Graham

-I first read this book when I was 22 and living on Andros Island.
+I first read this book when I was 22 and living on Andros Island in the Bahamas.
 Boats were fairly new to me at this point in my life and I was spellbound at the thought of someone going on a solo adventure at sea on a 24 foot sailboat.

 If you dream of road trips and van life: